Increase your expertise in

 Accreditation is purely voluntary, but the Da Vinci College of Holistic Medicine has applied to four different bodies in the UK and USA to comply with the high standards set down by the Commission.

-It has been fortunate to have been accepted for membership to all of these bodies, and all students completing their studies at the Bachelor and Doctoral levels will be privaleged to join either the CMA, UK and/or the Pastoral Medical Association, USA and/or The Affiliation of Ethical and Professional Therapists, UK.
+It has been fortunate to have been accepted for membership to all of these bodies, and all students completing their studies at the Bachelor and Doctoral levels will be privaleged to join either the CMA, UK and/or the American Association of Drugless Practitioners (AADP), and/or the Pastoral Medical Association, USA and/or The Affiliation of Ethical and Professional Therapists, UK.